 MUS 387.
 MUSIC THEATRE WORKSHOP.
 Training and performance in musical drama; opera, operetta, and musicals.
 Emphasis on acting techniques and skills relating to dialogue, single arias and songs, scenes, and complete productions.
 Open to all students.
-Lecture-laboratory 3 hours.
 1

 WOODWIND INSTRUMENTS

 FLUTE